tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 2. **No more tab vs space problem**

 Make requires tabs.
 That makes it harder to write Makefile in some editors.
-If you use spaces instead of tabs, the command will fail to run.
-That's sucks.
+If I use spaces instead of tabs, the command will fail to run.
+That sucks.
 I had that problem many times.

 In Just, this problem is gone.
 Just accepts both tabs and spaces.
-Much easier to write Justfile now.
+Much easier for me to write Justfile now.

 3. **Simple variable syntax**